ABPD2001/rpi-cam-lib/README.md

 _Note: if already downloaded, skip downloading, else continue._

-then download it by this command:
+then download package by this command:

 ```bash
 sudo apt install rpicam-apps-lite  # for Debian based distros.